-Mitch worked as a river guide and ski addict for 10 years before committing himself fully to flying paraglider.
-During his experience rafting and kayaking life threatening rivers, backcountry skiing on the riskiest snowpack on earth, and flying the biggest roughest mountain ranges on earth Mitch has developed a fascination and deep respect for risk management keeping a clear head while nature demands focus.
+Mitch worked as a river guide and ski addict for 10 years before committing himself fully to flying paragliders.
+During his experience rafting and kayaking life threatening rivers, backcountry skiing on the riskiest snowpack on earth, and flying the biggest roughest mountain ranges Mitch has developed a fascination and deep respect for risk management keeping a clear head while nature demands focus.
 Mitch earns his living as a Paragliding instructor, coach and guide.
 The time he devotes to his students and clients teaches Mitch invaluable lessons about learning phycology and mental control.
 Working with students while they push their boundaries, and attain levels of skill and performance that they formerly thought were impossible is rewarding, challenging, and intensely interesting.
-Mitch demonstrates his passion for sharing the sport with his infectious enthusiasm motivation.
+Mitch demonstrates his passion for sharing the sport with his infectious enthusiasm and motivation.

 Training mental and physical fitness takes up the vast majority of Mitch's time.
 You may find him hauling water bags up mountains, running roads and trails, hike and flying remote peaks, pumping iron in the gym, flying big Rocky Mountains, or meditating peacefully next to a river.
-Mitch Has devoted himself fully to his craft, and his craft is moving himself and his flying gear through challenging terrain.
+Mitch has devoted himself fully to his craft, and his craft is moving himself and his flying gear through challenging terrain.